 "ABT opened my eyes when I didn't want to open them anymore because of all the bad things I have seen and been through."

 I want to introduce the younger kids in my neighborhood to the tools I learned through acting so they can help me to change Maclovio Rojas into a better place that is safer than what it is now.
 Arts for a Better Tomorrow opened my eyes when I didn't want to open them anymore because of all the bad things I have seen and been through.
 ABT helped me feel what was going on inside me, my emotions and I found out it is OK to feel, to cry and let it out, that is what makes me a man that I con know I have feelings and want to do something about it.
 So I don't go down the wrong path like my father did.
 And now my little brother and sister want to take the classes.
 Even my mom too!
 Thank you and cant wait to be a teacher with ABT.
 I will go to college and study psychology.”

-“When I arrived to the class, like other teens my age, I didn’t want to be there.
-I wanted to be gone.
+“When I arrived to the class, like other teens my age, I didn’t want to be noticed.
 I was bullied for many years in school because I wore black clothes and wouldn't talk to anyone.
-The ABT class has shown me so much I dont know where to start.
+The ABT class has shown me so much like how to meditate to calm those thoughts that tell me I’m not enough.
 I discovered there are feelings in me I didn't even know I had.
 There is a way out.
 Life is beautiful.
 People can actually care for me and that makes me care for them.

 I feel stronger even when bad things still happen and they will happen but I know I am worth fighting for me to be the best me, to be the best Belem I can be.
 That is my role and I will play it better than anyone else.
 I will study psychology in the university and I will help girls my age who are going through what I went through so they can also know there is a way to come out ahead.

 More from our students.